irresponsibleformat/irresponsibleformat/README.md

 - 👋 Hi, I’m @irresponsibleformat
-- 👀 I’m interested in machine learning, security, Python
+- 👀 I’m interested in [making a game engine]
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning OpenGL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...